karmi/retire/README.markdown

 ![Slingshot](https://github.com/karmi/slingshot/raw/master/slingshot.png)

 _Slingshot_ is a Ruby client for the [ElasticSearch](http://www.elasticsearch.org/) search engine/database.
-It aims to provide rich and comfortable Ruby API in the form of a simple domain-specific language.
+It provides rich and comfortable Ruby API in the form of a simple domain-specific language.

-_ElasticSearch_ is a scalable, distributed, cloud-ready, highly-available, RESTful database communicating by JSON over HTTP, based on [Lucene](http://lucene.apache.org/), written in Java.
+_ElasticSearch_ is a scalable, distributed, cloud-ready, highly-available, full-text search engine and database, communicating by JSON over RESTful HTTP, based on [Lucene](http://lucene.apache.org/), written in Java.
 It manages to be very simple to use and very powerful at the same time.

 Installation
 ------------